Micro-Credentials in a nutshell

 MICROBOL

-workshops where governments, experts and stakeholders came together to evaluate the
+• Brought experts and stakeholders together to evaluate the current practices and policies relating to micro-credentials.

 MicroCredX

-MicroCredX project addresses the needs of the strategic triangle of HEIs, the world of work
+MicroCredX project addresses the needs of the strategic triangle of HEIs, the world of work and students.
+The key questions the project addresses are:

 • What are the skills and competences the industry requires the most?